 22 Ross Common, Ross, 415.771.4252

 Open for lunch Wednesday–Saturday and six nights a week for dinner, takeout or delivery.
 Homemade pastas, seasonal salads, and wood-fired pizzas strike a balance between southern Italy and northern California.
-Full bar and cocktails are available to go or enjoy a tipple on premise at the new heated parklet.
+Full bar and cocktails are available to go or enjoy a tipple on premise at the new heated parklet or inside.

 510 San Anselmo Ave, San Anselmo, 415.454.2942